adonix-org/postrise/README.md

 :bulb: Additional subscribers can be added to your server with the `addListener(DataSourceListener)` method.

 Events will be dispatched to subscribers in the order they have been added to the server.
 The first subscriber is your server.
+If the same listener is added more than once, it will not change the order of events dispatch.

 | **Event**    | **Description**                                        |
 | ------------ | ------------------------------------------------------ |